-Adverse effects Management You may experience constipation.
-Exercice if possible.
-Drink lots of liquids (at least 8 glasses a day) (unless otherwise instructed by your doctor).
-Eat foods that are rich in fibre (cereals, fruits and vegetables).
-Communicate with a member of your healthcare team who, if necessary, will Leg weakness, numbness or tingling of hand and feet may occur.
-These symptoms usually increase with the number of treatments given. prescribe the appropriate laxatives.
+Adverse effects Management You may experience a decrease in red blood cells following your treatment.
+This is called anemia and is characterized by signs of fatigue, Keep active but respect signs of fatigue your body gives you; rest when you feel the need to. pale color, dizziness and shortness of breath. > If you notice one or any of these effects, contact a member of your healthcare team.
+You may sometimes experience diarrhea.
+Drink lots of liquids unless otherwise instructed by your doctor.
+Please contact a member of your healthcare team if you have significant diarrhea (more than 3 loose stools per day) for more than 24 hours.
+If you have with diarrhea with fever, contact immediately a member of your health care team.
+Leg weakness, numbness or tingling of hand and feet may occur.
+These symptoms usually increase with the number of treatments given.
 If you experience these symptoms, notify a member of your healthcare team at your next visit.
 You may experience allergic reactions associated with paclitaxel such as cutaneous eruptions, redness, itchiness, swelling, shortness of breath.
 These reactions usually occur within the first hour of the infusion and are more common with the first few treatments.
 Medication to prevent allergic reactions will be prescribed prior to treatment.
 Notify the nurse immediately if you have difficulty breathing or if you experience swelling of the tongue or throat during treatment.
 You may experience muscle and bone pain that may occur a few days following your treatment.
 These symptoms usually last for 2 to 3 days.
 If this occurs, speak to a member of your healthcare team who will recommend pain medication.
-Pain, irritation, swelling or a burning sensation at the injection site may occur during treatment.
-Immediately advise your nurse if you experience this malaise during infusion.
-During radiotherapy, you may experience local irritation of your digestive tract (esophagus) that may cause stomach pain and heartburn.
-Consult a member of your healthcare team who will recommend appropriate measures to relieve your symptoms.
-C aidanatian a
+Pain, irritation, swelling or a burning sensation at the injection site may occur during treatment. > Immediately advise your nurse if you experience this malaise during infusion.
+Special Consideration After your treatment, it is recommended that you do not drive a vehicle or perform activities requiring attention, as you might feel sleepy or dizzy.
+Pharmacist: Phone: